 Social Networking is a huge trend for young kids.
-Its a way for kids to interact online with friends but can also be exposed to strangers and unwelcomed interaction.
+It’s a way for kids to interact online with friends but can also be exposed to strangers and unwelcomed interactions.
 Popular social networking sites include Facebook and Instagram.
 Users can communicate with others in many ways – exchange personal news and gossip, upload photographs and digital footage, and share links to interesting web pages.

 Some of the potential risks of joining a social networking site include:

-- Information about hobbies and interests provide an easy way for sex offenders to make friendly contact with your child.
+- Information about hobbies and interests provide an easy way for sex offenders to make friendly contact with their child.

 - Anything published online must be considered a permanent record.
 The type of material posted by your child may harm their future job prospects.
 These days, employers routinely screen potential candidates by checking their ‘digital reputation’.

-Parents can be encouraged to deliver key messages to form the basic understanding of the dangers of the internet and educate on cyber safety when online.
-These key points include –
+Parents can be encouraged to deliver key messages to form a basic understanding of the dangers of the internet and educate on cyber safety when online.
+Here are some Cyber Safety Tips for Parents –